 - J.K Rowling’s Harry Potter books feature a Phoenix called Fawkes

 - ‘The Days of the Phoenix’ is the title of an album by the alternative band AFI

 - The pop artist Robbie Williams has a song on his 1998 album titled ‘Phoenix from the Flames’

 - The rock group Queen have a Phoenix as part of their logo

 - In Mozart’s famous Opera Cosi Fan Tutte, one of the characters is compared to a mythical Phoenix, implying that she is hard to find

 What It Means to You

 If your chosen custom tattoo features some symbolism or has a personal meaning, make sure to communicate this to your tattoo artist.
 Our experienced tattoo artists will be able to ensure that your tattoo is a meaningful reminder of your victory, rebirth, relationship or something else.

 Whatever it is that you want to remember, commemorate or celebrate, our experienced tattoo artists will make sure that the finished piece is something that you can always be proud of.

-Ready to get your new tattoo?
+Ready to get your new Phoenix Tattoo?